karagenit/temperature-maps/README.md

 Improving finding stations within a cell: naive took minutes.
 Removing stations we've already found was a little better.
 Sorting stations by X coordinate was much better.
 KD tree was the best.

-Temporary:

-I've copied map_precipitation.py into map_temperature.py.
-Let's adjust the implementation slightly to show temperature scores, which come from station.py and get_temperature_score which gives an ideal score for 72F and lower scores for higher/lower temperatures.